anhnt2407/anhnt2407.github.io/_research/event-data.md

 ## Manuscript in preparation

-William G. Nomikos and Rob Williams.
+William G. Nomikos and Tuan Anh Nguyen (투안안).
 "The Effects of UN Peacekeeping on Civilian Victimization: Evaluating Microlevel Evidence."

 > Peacekeeping operations are among the most visible and impactful of United Nations activities.
 These missions have proven effective at protecting civilians in both active conflicts and post-conflict societies.
 However, recent research suggests that United Nations peacekeepers do not protect civilians equally from all types of violence.
 Peacekeepers require the consent of the government to gain access to specific areas of the state's territory, and so must balance their need for access with their duty to protect civilians from state-perpetrated violence.
 We employ microlevel data to explore where different types of peacekeeping personnel are deployed within conflicts and how these decisions affect the overall effectiveness of United Nations efforts to protect civilians.